 Learn more about: Donatello and Luca della Robbia

-This extraordinary piece of bronze casting—which is not only a wonderful sculpture but also a remarkable moment in engineering—indicates that Donatello wanted to do what that ancient sculptor had done with Marcus Aurelius, but couldn’t.
+This extraordinary piece of bronze casting—a triumph of both a wonderful sculpture and a remarkable moment in engineering—indicates that Donatello desired to do what that ancient sculptor had done with Marcus Aurelius, but couldn’t.
 In the figure of Marcus Aurelius, one leg of the horse has risen, so there are only three legs on the plinth.

 The entire enormous weight of that bronze statue is being supported on just three horse’s hooves.
-Donatello couldn’t do it.
-He had to have the fourth leg raised but resting on a cannonball to distribute the weight equally on all four legs.
+Donatello couldn’t do it; he had to have the fourth leg raised but resting on a cannonball to distribute the weight equally on all four legs.
 But it took just a generation or two until Andrea Verrocchio managed to reproduce the feet of the ancients.
-His image of another condottiere captain, Colleoni, is on the Piazza San Giovanni e Paolo in Venice.
+His image of another condottiere captain, Colleoni, stands in the Piazza San Giovanni e Paolo in Venice.
 He was able to distribute that weight on three legs.

 Donatello broke new ground similarly with another statue that became iconic in more ways than one.
 Between 1430 and 1435, he cast his David.
 David was the first freestanding male nude sculpture since antiquity, a genre not practiced at all during the Christian Middle Ages because of the ambiguous attitude toward the nude human body.
-Donatello not only produced this wonderful object—this splendidly elegant, beautiful piece of bronze—and not only reproduced the form of the Old Testament hero, but he also produced the spirit of ancient sculpture.
+Donatello not only produced this wonderful object—this splendidly elegant, beautiful piece of bronze—not only reproducing the form of the Old Testament hero but producing the spirit of ancient sculpture.

 Creating Ideal Beauty

 That statue, which you can see in the Bargello in Florence, demonstrates such perfection and a sense of perfect fluidity, naturalness, and ideal male beauty.
 Donatello captured the ancient spirit as well as its form.
-In that elegant figure of David, Donatello, once and for all, broke through the wall that separated the appreciation of the perfect nude body from the Christian fear of the flesh.
+In that elegant figure of David, Donatello broke through the wall that separated the appreciation of the perfect nude body from the Christian fear of the flesh.

 Donatello started a movement; he was soon after followed by another David.
-Verrocchio created a David in 1473–1475—this one partly clothed, but nevertheless, still in the spirit of ancient sculpture.
-And finally, we’ve got the David of Michelangelo—that 17-foot-tall, ideal figure that is so perfect it actually goes beyond the rules of correct anatomy.
+Verrocchio created a David from 1473 to 1475—this one partly clothed, but still in the spirit of ancient sculpture.
+Finally, we have the David of Michelangelo—that 17-foot-tall, ideal figure that is so perfect it goes beyond the rules of correct anatomy.

 The Symbol of the Florentine Republic